iceberg12/Udacity_selfDrivingCarP1/README.md

   ![alt text][image5]

 ##2.
-Identify potential shortcomings with your current pipeline
+Identify potential shortcomings with current pipeline

 One potential shortcoming would be what would happen when the color distinction between the lane and the road is not clear.
 This happens due to weather condition,